1. Anger and Forgiveness

 because of the influence of John Rawls's A Theory of Justice (1971), a systematic treatment of political and economic justice in the liberal social contract tradition.
 Robert Nozick's libertarian reply to Rawls in Anarchy, State, and Utopia (1974) was followed by a stream of new works in political philosophy, continuing to the present day.

 In moral philosophy, theories of our personal moral duties were developed by Thomas Nagel, TM Scanlon, the utilitarians RM Hare and Derek Parfit, and others.
-And in legal philosophy, Ronald Dworkin revived the natural law doctrine that moral principles are implicit in legal systems.
+In legal philosophy, Ronald Dworkin revived the natural law doctrine that moral principles are implicit in legal systems.

 All of these philosophers made claims to ethical objectivity that go beyond our subjective attitudes or cultural practices.
 Some of them made claims of universal moral truth as well.